Kernalsmelly/solana-memecoin-bot/README.md

 ### Performance Dashboard
 View real-time trading performance:
 ```bash
 npm run dashboard
 ```

+- The dashboard runs automatically with the bot and is accessible at [http://localhost:3000](http://localhost:3000) (or the port set by `DASHBOARD_PORT`).
+- It displays live and historical risk metrics, circuit breaker status, emergency stop state, and system health.
+- Use the dashboard to monitor for anomalies, missed heartbeats, or risk triggers in real time.

+### Logging, Alerts & Troubleshooting

+### Scenario Logging & Alerts
+- All critical events (errors, circuit breakers, emergency stops, trade anomalies) are logged to scenario logs and sent as alerts via Discord and Telegram (if configured).
+- Alerts include detailed context and timestamps for each event.

+### Log Files
+- Logs are written to the directory specified by `LOG_DIRECTORY` (default: `./logs`).
+- Scenario logs and trade logs are CSV-safe and timestamped for easy auditing.
+- Log rotation and size are controlled by `LOG_MAX_SIZE` and `LOG_MAX_FILES`.

+### Common Startup & Runtime Issues
+- **Missing or invalid environment variables:**
+  - The bot will fail fast and alert if required secrets or config values are missing.
+  - Check `.env` and logs for details on missing/invalid fields.
+- **Pre-flight check failures:**
+  - Startup validation covers wallet, RPC, API keys, and config.
+Any failure is logged and alerted.
+- **Missed heartbeat alerts:**
+  - If a core service (e.g. PriceWatcher, TradingEngine, NewCoinDetector) fails to send a heartbeat, an alert is sent and the dashboard will show the last-seen timestamp.

+### Emergency Stop & Recovery
+- Trigger an emergency stop via command or UI to halt all trading immediately.
+- Emergency stop status is visible on the dashboard and in alerts.
+- To recover, resolve the root cause (see logs/alerts), then reset the emergency stop via command or dashboard if supported.

+### Interpreting Alerts & Dashboard Status
+- **CRITICAL** alerts require immediate attention and indicate a failure or risk threshold breach.
+- **Scenario logs** provide a full audit trail for all major events and can be used for troubleshooting and compliance.
+- Use the dashboard to verify system health, risk status, and operational readiness at a glance.

 ### Generate Performance Report
 Create a daily summary of trading performance: